reinderien/factorio/readme.md

 - `b_eq` is a q*1 column vector of equality constraints.
 - `bounds` is either one (min, max) tuple applying to all variables in `x`, or a sequence of `n` (min, max) variables for each variable in `x`.

+In our case:

+- `n` is equal to 681, the number of recipes
+- Each entry in `x` is a floating-point number representing the (potentially partial-use) quantity of that recipe in use; i.e. "five assembler machine 3 producing copper coil"
+- The `min` portion of `bounds` must be zero; i.e., we cannot have a negative number of recipes
+- `c` must be calculated based on the requested objective function.
+This can be influenced by pollution, area, etc.
+- `A_ub` must take into account the total number of whole or partial manual tasks summing to 1.
+It must also take into account the fact that no resource rate can go below 0 for a sustainable process.